sjl/.plan/README.markdown

 (multiple!) settings in the preferences to the other screen.
 Absolutely *maddening*, especially because this worked fine a week ago.
 Turns out the solution was to run `refresh-heads` in StumpWM.
 Christ.
 I hate computers.

+## 2020-09-27

+TIL about `ncdu`.
+It's like a text-mode DaisyDisk, which is something I've wanted for a long time.
+Nice!